Rvktx/speedtest_cli_exporter_docker/README.md

 * PORT - Port to listen on; Also change TCP_PORT to expose.
 * SERVER - ID number of the server to run the test on.
+* LICENSE - You need to set this to True in order to accept Ookla's license and use this exporter.
+* GDPR - You need to set this to True in order to accept Ookla's GDPR and use this exporter.

 ### How to find server ID?